Stack (mathematics): Gerbes

-A gerbe is a stack in groupoids which always has a nonempty category. for example the trivial gerbe $BG$ that assigns to each scheme the groupoid of principal $G$-bundles over the scheme, for some group $G$.
+A gerbe is a stack in groupoids that is locally nonempty, for example the trivial gerbe $BG$ that assigns to each scheme the groupoid of principal $G$-bundles over the scheme, for some group $G$.

 Relative spec and proj

 If A is a quasi-coherent sheaf of algebras in an algebraic stack X over a scheme S, then there is a stack Spec(A) generalizing the construction of the spectrum Spec(A) of a commutative ring A. An object of Spec(A) is given by an S-scheme T, an object x of X(T), and a morphism of sheaves of algebras from x*(A) to the coordinate ring O(T) of T.

 If A is a quasi-coherent sheaf of graded algebras in an algebraic stack X over a scheme S, then there is a stack Proj(A) generalizing the construction of the projective scheme Proj(A) of a graded ring A.